 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of Mobileye Global Inc. (MBLY) and MicroVision, Inc. (MVIS) based on the most recent data.
+The following table outlines the strengths and weaknesses of Mobileye Global Inc. (MBLY) and MicroVision, Inc. (MVIS) based on the most recent data.

 CriterionMobileye Global Inc. (MBLY)MicroVision, Inc. (MVIS)